Ian729/NewsArchive/README.md

 * The fall of Myawaddy, on the Thai border, was one of the most significant gains by resistance forces since a 2021 military coup.
 * China seeks to project military power in the seas around its coastline, yet also faces pressure to mend relations with neighbors for the good of its economy.
 * Also, O.J.
 Simpson died at 76.
-* American rescuers found the lost sailors on a tiny uninhabited island in Micronesia with a damaged boat and the word spelled out on the beach.
-* Truong My Lan received the death penalty as Vietnam’s Communist Party cracks down on corruption in the fast-growing Southeast Asian economic hub.
-* President Yoon Suk Yeol, a key U.S. ally, faces the prospect of becoming a lame duck unless he starts negotiating with the opposition.

 ![Asian](./asian.png)